Las Vegas Workers' Compensation Lawyer

 An experienced workers’ compensation lawyer at Shook & Stone will accept your case on a contingency fee basis.
 This means that the attorney gets paid a percentage of your total claim if he or she is successful.
 If there is no recovery, there are no fees.

 We understand labor and civil service laws in Nevada, inside and out.
 If you have been injured during the course of your duties, we can help with your workers’ compensation claim.
 We understand what it’s like to have a job that makes you proud — and helps put food on the table for you and your family.
-If you were injured at work, don’t be afraid to fight for the benefits you deserve.
+If you are injured at work, don’t be afraid to fight for the benefits you deserve.

-When it comes to fighting for workers rights in the state of Nevada, Shook & Stone are relentless in their pursuit to get our clients the compensation they deserve.
+When it comes to fighting for workers’ rights in the state of Nevada, Shook & Stone are relentless in their pursuit to get our clients the compensation they deserve.

 Nevada Workers’ Compensation is a system of insurance that provides benefits to employees who are injured or become ill as a result of their job.
 Benefits can include medical expenses, income replacement, and death benefits.